Age In Place Modification Services

 - Make sure at least one entry of the house features a ramp.

 - Relocating laundry facilities from the basement to the first floor.

 - Add sturdy support/grab bars at every step or stair in your home

-Certainly there is a standard list of starter changes that immediately make your home and bathroom more “Universal”.
-However, not everyone has the same expectations and many don’t have any idea where to begin.
-Mid-Coast Energy Systems will sit and discuss your personal needs with you, making sure that custom changes that will keep you living comfortably in your home for years to come.
+Certainly, there is a standard list of starter changes that immediately make your home and bathroom more “Universal”.
+However, not everyone has the same expectations, and many don’t know where to begin.
+Mid-Coast Energy Systems will sit and discuss your personal needs with you, making sure that custom changes will keep you living comfortably in your home for years to come.
 Basic modifications you can do now:

-- Laundry facilities can be relocated from the basement to first floor.
-Comfort height toilets replace the standard too low toilets.
+- Laundry facilities can be relocated from the basement to the first floor.
+Comfort height toilets replace the standard too-low toilets.